million-9/million-9/README.md

 ---

-<p align="center">⭐ If you like my work, consider starring my repositories and let's connect!</p>
+<p align="center">⭐ If my work resonates with you, consider starring my repos or reaching out!</p>